antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

 Create with twig.
 Last year we kicked around the idea of creating your own details page templates.
 Not sure where that was going we set out to solve some the issues that allowing code to imported bring.
-Security of course, quality, etc...
+Security of course is a big one, quality, etc...
 And of course the ever present MLS compliance.

 Starting today every developer partner can begin developing their own details page templates using twig.

-This pretty new and we are hoping you here can help us work out what is great about this and whatever more needs to be done to bring this offering to all developer partners in way that will be a win for everyone using the IDX Broker services.
+This very new and we are hoping you here can help us work out what is great about this and whatever more needs to be done to bring this offering to all developer partners in way that will be a win for everyone using the IDX Broker services.